 The state of Oregon uses a unified court system which includes a Supreme Court, a Court of Appeals, a Tax Court, Circuit Courts and then Justice Courts, Municipal Courts, and County Courts.
 Unlike many states, this one does not have a District Court.

 The Supreme Court is the highest court in the state and the court of last resort.
 The Court of Appeals is the intermediate appellate court for the state.
-Oregon is split into 27 judicial districts.
+The Beaver State is split into 27 judicial districts.

 Both the Supreme Court and Tax Court justices are voted into office in nonpartisan votes, and they serve six-year terms.
 Circuit Court judges are also voted in, by residents of their district in nonpartisan elections for six-year terms.

 The Supreme Court has administrative and supervisory control over all lower courts except for the Municipal Courts, Justice Courts and County Courts.
 These limited-jurisdiction courts fall outside the boundaries of the unified justice system created by the state in 1981.

 In most cases, lower court appeals will go to the Court of Appeals but some cases like those involving the death penalty, Tax Court appeals and attorney and judge discipline matters along with “labor disputes; prison, energy facility, and waste disposal site decisions; crime victim rights; unlawful imprisonment challenges (habeas corpus),” will go directly to the Supreme Court for review.

 Most court records in Oregon will be available to the general public.
 However, according to state laws, some records or information may be kept private.
 Court records that are protected by federal or state laws will not be available.
 Some of the types of unavailable records are adoption, juvenile, mental health records, and domestic violence records.
 Additionally, the federal government prohibits things like social security numbers, personal identifying information, addresses, children’s names, Tax IDs, banking information, corporate trade secrets and other details from being included in files that are made public.